Mount & Blade 2: Bannerlord is currently available on Steam early access. Joseph Pugh conducted this early access review.

 As I mentioned Bannerlord is unfinished, which is to be expected in an early access game.
 It has received patches every single day.
 I crashed a lot early on but not anymore.
 The diplomacy system works but is very shallow currently.
 However, most of Bannerlord’s issues stem from oddities and inconsistencies in the design.

-Without already being in a kingdom, it’s nearly impossible to actually siege a castle to take for yourself to
+Without already being in a kingdom, it’s nearly impossible to actually siege a castle to take for yourself to he quest, because you’re on your own.
+You can’t command your warbands to join you unless your already a kingdom, to begin with.
+It’s silly and problematic.

 Even more strange is if you somehow already own a castle, you still can’t command them.
 You have to finish part of the main quest to be allowed to call yourself a kingdom and do kingdom things.